Flerp/RetroCake/README.md

 # System Cleanup

-This options deletes ALL RetroCake Files.\
+This option is for cleaning up parts of RetroCake or removing REtroCake entirely.\
 Mostly used by me for Testing, but if anyone needs to clean up and remove files this is for you.